Data-driven business coach and lecturer educates others on the power of data using Supermetrics

-After the Supermetrics affiliate program merged with the channel sales program into one partner program, Supermetrics partners have been able to refer and resell all products, including the data warehouse solutions.
+After the Supermetrics affiliate program merged with the channel sales program into one program, Supermetrics affiliates have been able to refer all products, including the data warehouse solutions.
 So far, Jeff’s partnership with Supermetrics has revolved around the reporting and analytics tools, Data Studio in particular.
 But he thinks that data warehousing and integration could be a big opportunity for him.

 Jeff explains: “One of the things that we’re facing right now is that Universal Analytics is going away.
 And I think one solution is to move your Universal Analytics data into a data warehouse.
 So, you can retrieve it and do comparisons with GA4.
 I intend to teach people how to make it happen so that they can get all their data into a data warehouse.”

 Jeff predicts that we’re going to see a lot of people who never thought about having a data warehouse looking for one.
 And for that, there needs to be people who can show how to do it right and how to take control over your data.